bcgov/jag-rsbc-digital-forms-viirp-integration/README.md

 - Create a run configuration for the parent POM:

-	- clean install package
+	- clean install

-- Launch the **digitalforms-api** from the Boot Dashboard.
+- Launch the **digitalforms-api** from the Boot Dashboard or from a new run configuration with target of:

+	- spring-boot:run

 **2. Using command line**